SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • How much money is saved by avoiding costly litigation?

-All of these problems are avoided and significantly mitigated when companies focus time, energy, money, and resources on maximizing hazard reporting metrics and improving their hazard reporting cultures.
+All these problems are avoided and significantly mitigated when companies focus time, energy, money, and resources on maximizing hazard reporting metrics and improving their hazard reporting cultures.
 Companies risk wasting their valuable resources when they lack the ability to:

 • efficiently manage reported hazards;